leeandher/sick-fits/notes/4 - Accounts. Authentication and Permissions.md

 3. In this mutation, check if the email is valid
 4. Set a `randomBytes` token on the account (**resetToken**)
 5. Set an expiry for the token in a timestamp (**resetTokenExpiry**)
-7. Send the token to the account holder's email via URL
+6. Send the token to the account holder's email via URL
-8. Setup the URL parsing on the client-side to read the token
+7. Setup the URL parsing on the client-side to read the token
-9. Check if the token is valid
+8. Check if the token is valid
-10. Check if the token is expired
+9. Check if the token is expired
-11. Prompt for a new password
+10. Prompt for a new password
-12. Update the new password, revoke the reset token and expiry
+11. Update the new password, revoke the reset token and expiry
-13. Set the cookie, login the user
+12. Set the cookie, login the user

+## Sending Mail

+- templating
+- server hosts

+## Relationships

+- datamodel file
+- connect in mutation
+- check for userid cookie on request